tensorpack/tensorpack/docs/tutorial/philosophy/dataflow.md

 	 to this new format.
 Then you read data from this format to training workers.
 	 It's a waste of your effort: the intermediate format does not have to exist.

-1. **Still Not Easy**: There are cases when having an intermediate format is useful for performance reasons.
+1. **Not Easy**: Even when you do need to use an intermediate format that's different from your original data format
-	 For example, to apply some one-time expensive preprocessing to your dataset, or merge small files to large files to reduce disk burden.
-	 However, those binary data formats are not necessarily good for the cases.
+	(for performance reasons, for example), there are many formats you can choose from.

-	 Why use a single dedicated binary format when you could use something else?
+	 Why use a special binary format when you could use something else?
 	 A different format may bring you:

 	 * Simpler code for data loading.
 	 * Easier visualization.
 	 * Interoperability with other libraries.
 	 * More functionalities.

-	 After all, why merging all the images into a binary file on the disk, when you know that saving all the images separately is fast enough for your task?
+	 Different formats have their strength and weakness in the above aspects.
+	 Forcing a single binary format on users is certainly not ideal.
+	 We should let users make the choice.

 1. **Not Necessarily Fast**:
+	There are cases when having an intermediate format is useful for performance reasons.
+	For example, to apply some one-time expensive preprocessing to your dataset.
+	But other formats are probably equally fast.

 	Formats like TFRecords and RecordIO are just as fast as your disk, and of course, as fast as other libraries.
 	Decades of engineering in dataset systems have provided